Victim Impact Statement

 At the time of sentencing your Victim Impact Statement will be read by the judge, the Crown Prosecutor and the offender’s lawyer.
 If there is any information that you do not want the offender to know, you should not include this information in your Victim Impact Statement.

-For more information regarding Victim Impact Statements, please review the Alberta Solicitor General and Public Security brochure below.
+For more information regarding Victim Impact Statements and Community Impact Statements, please review the Alberta Justice and Solicitor General brochures below.

 For more information about Victim Impact Statements, including information on where to send your completed statement, please contact Bow Valley Victim Services.